Chart Color Schemes

 Educational achievement in Woollahra places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Woollahra has a notably high level of educational attainment among its residents aged 15 and above, with 65.0% holding university qualifications.
-This surpasses the national average of 30.4% and the NSW average of 32.2%.
-The area's educational advantage is evident in the types of qualifications held: bachelor degrees are most common at 42.4%, followed by postgraduate qualifications (19.1%) and graduate diplomas (3.5%).
-Vocational pathways account for 15.5% of qualifications, with advanced diplomas making up 8.7% and certificates 6.8%.
+Woollahra's educational attainment is notably higher than national averages.
+Among residents aged 15+, 65.0% possess university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
+Bachelor degrees are the most prevalent at 42.4%, followed by postgraduate qualifications (19.1%) and graduate diplomas (3.5%).
+Vocational pathways account for 15.5%, with advanced diplomas at 8.7% and certificates at 6.8%.

-Educational participation is also high in Woollahra, with 27.6% of residents currently enrolled in formal education.
-This includes 8.7% in primary education, 6.7% in secondary education, and 6.6% pursuing tertiary education.
+Educational participation is high, with 27.6% currently enrolled in formal education.
+This includes 8.7% in primary, 6.7% in secondary, and 6.6% in tertiary education.

 Frequently Asked Questions - Education